Discussion Paper Details

 Title: Are Ideas Getting Harder to Find?

-Author(s): Nicholas Bloom, Charles I Jones, John Van Reenen, Michael Webb
+Author(s): Nicholas Bloom, Charles I Jones, John Van Reenen and Michael Webb

 Publication Date: September 2017